 I’m still not sure but here’s how I am deciding.

 I pay very close attention to things that cross my path, no matter their form.
 If something is in my face, I believe I can learn from it.
 A song, a dream, a comment from a friend, an event, the squirrel on the bird feeder…again…anything can carry an important message.
-So when I woke up this morning with the movie (and book) Absolute Power, by David Baldacci, it stopped me…though it took some work to get at why.
+So when I woke up this morning with the movie (and book) Absolute Power, by David Baldacci on my mind, it stopped me…though it took some work to get at why.
 If you don’t know the story (spoiler alert) it is about who actually has absolute power over whom?
 The US President, over everyone?
 A black mailer over the President?
 Or a daughter over her father.

 Huh?
 Yeah, that’s what I said too.
 What does this have to do with right now?
 What the heck is the lesson here?